carlosbrody/superior_colliculus_mutual_inhibition/A_REWRITE/README.md

 ### 2020-08-05.
 Regenerating 6-node solutions on spock

-Added `mypars[:opto_units]=1:6` to `sixNodeSetup_C32.jl` and also rewrote `sixNode_reduced_farmC32.jl` so that it takes a number of optional params, including `--respawn` and `--report_file`.
-If those are passed, it will restart a run from the latest info in that report file.
-Also modified `spockFarm.sh` so it has an internal parameter, `taskIDOffset` that allows starting some arrays of runs separately, and furthermore allows passing extra command-line args to the julia script.
+   * Added `mypars[:opto_units]=1:6` to `sixNodeSetup_C32.jl`.
+   * Rewrote `sixNode_reduced_farmC32.jl` so that it takes a number of optional params, including `--respawn` (a flag) and `--report_file` (takes a further arg that will be a filename).
+If those two are passed, `sixNode_reduced_farmC32.jl` will restart a run from the latest info in the indicated report file.
+   * Also modified `spockFarm.sh` so it has an internal parameter, `taskIDOffset` that allows starting some arrays of runs separately, and furthermore allows passing extra command-line args to the julia script.

-To set it going and use 200 cores, and furthermore ask it to respawn from existing report files, you might run something like
+To set this going and use 200 cores, and furthermore ask it to respawn from existing report files, you might run something like
 ```bash
 sbatch --array=0-199 spockFarm.sh sixNode_reduced_farmC32.jl --respawn
 ```
-and it will expect files `../../Reports/r6_spock_%d` where %d rund from 0 to 199, and it will run further from the state described in those files, appending to them.
+and because of the `--respawn` flag, it will expect files `../../Reports/r6_spock_%d` where %d rund from 0 to 199, and it will run further from the state described in those files, appending to them.
+Without the `--respawn` flag, it would start from scratch.

 For now, started 200 spock cores on the 6-node code.